 Loganair have a £20 change fee for each segment of a passenger journey.
 Refunds are provided if the airline cancels otherwise any changes will incur a fee.

-Driving to the Highlands
+Getting to the Highlands By Road

 There are two main roads that connect the Highlands with the Southern part of Scotland.
-Driving up is certainly a scenic way of getting to the Highland with dramatic views whichever way you go.
+Driving up is certainly a scenic way of getting to the Highlands with dramatic views whichever way you go.

 The A9 comes up from Perth and continues North of Inverness.
 This road is in the process of being upgraded to a dual carriageway but this will take years to complete.
 It’s a scenic road to drive, although the average speed cameras along it’s route often means spending more time checking you aren’t speeding.